abonilla1/wryters-flock/README.md

 Technologies

 Production Challenges:
+Use of the Text Editor API

 Planned Enhancements:
-Daily writing prompt
+* Daily writing prompt
-Best Daily response voting
+* Best Daily response voting
-User headliner
+* User headliner
-Search and Store by Genre
+* Search and Store by Genre
-Follow your favorites
+* Follow your favorites